GNUWorldChannel/PayasOS-20.04.1/README.md

 NOTE: The first boot could take a while when the OS is getting your ethernet adapter configuration.
-We tested the network configuration, so let it as bridge do not change it to NAT, so please don´t.
+We tested the network configuration, let it as bridge do not change it to NAT, so please don´t.
 Always check ethernet adapter name there.